How to Stop Spam Calls and Robocalls to Enjoy a Peaceful Life

 It is possible to prevent calls from unknown numbers by adjusting your iPhone or Android settings.

-How to block unwanted calls on iPhone
+How to Block Spam Calls on iPhone

-How to block unwanted calls on Android
+How to Block Unwanted Calls on Android

 Read Also: What is an IP Fragmentation Attack?
 Types & Prevention